Kadawatcha/SQlite-View-and-Edit/README.md

 Simply open the link, click "Choose a file", and select your SQLite database.

-#### For Local Development

-If you want to run the project locally:

-1.  **Clone or download this repository.**
-2.  **Start a local server** in the project's root directory.
-Because the application loads files from your local system and uses WebAssembly, it must be served via HTTP due to browser security policies (CORS).
-A simple way to do this is with Python:
-    ```bash
-    # For Python 3
-    python -m http.server
-    ```
-    Or if you use Node.js, you can install `http-server`:
-    ```bash
-    npm install -g http-server
-    http-server
-    ```
-3.  **Open your browser** and navigate to the address provided by your server (usually `http://localhost:8000`).

 ### 🛠️ Technologies Used

 *   **sql.js**: SQLite compiled to WebAssembly.